arzam16/kernel_acer_b1_a71_xdavidwu/README.md

 ## Toolchain

-This kernel could be successfully built with GCC 4.9.4 toolchain from [Linaro](https://releases.linaro.org/components/toolchain/binaries/latest-4/arm-linux-gnueabihf/).
+The kernel with its default configuration could be successfully built with GCC 7.5.0 toolchain from [Linaro](https://releases.linaro.org/components/toolchain/binaries/latest-7/arm-linux-gnueabihf/).

 ## Building